dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 First, create a Space with your Hugging Face account.
 If you're unsure how to do that, I wrote a guide [here](https://dicksonneoh.com/portfolio/deploy_icevision_models_on_huggingface_spaces/#hugging-face-spaces).
-Next, add the `app.py` file to run this Space.
+Next, create an `app.py` file in your Space repo.

-It looks like the following 👇
+Here's the content of `app.py` 👇

 ```python {linenos=table}
 import gradio as gr